jrueter15/unit2/README.md

 ### 5. Verify Installation

 - Go to `http://localhost:5173` in your browser
-- You should see the Dot.Today landing page
+- You should see the sign-up/login page
 - Try registering an account and/or logging in
 - The backend API endpoints are at `http://localhost:8080/api`